.. ....

 also in the household was the young Christiana.
 Once again he was sharing

 a house with his cousin now aged 21.
-Early in 1867 Christiana (Chrissie)
+In 1867 Christiana

-the eleventh October.
-To cover the embarrassment of Chrissie being
+To cover the embarrassment of Christiana being illegitimate the parents

-illegitimate the parents names on the birth certificates were slightly
+names on the birth certificates were slightly disguised.
+George used the

 1868 was to be the last year the remaining members of the family were